Filipe-Mendes/isel-leic-pc-s1920v-li51n/zoom/blackboard-07.md

 					return false;
 				}
 				try {
 					Monitor.Wait(monitor, timeout);
 				} catch (ThreadInterruptedException) {
-                    // if notification was made with Monitor.Pulse, the single notification
+					// if a notification was made with Monitor.Pulse, this single notification
-					// may be lost if the blocking of the notified thread was interrupted,
+					// may be lost if the blocking of the notified thread was interrupted.
 					// so, if an acquire is possible, we notify another blocked thread, if any.
-					// anyway we propagate the interrupted exception if (CanAcquire(acquireArgs))
+					// anyway we propagate the interrupted exception

+					if (CanAcquire(acquireArgs))
 						Monitor.Pulse(monitor);
 					throw;
 				}
 			} while (!CanAcquire(acquireArgs));
 			// now we can complete the acquire after blocking in the monitor result = AcquireSideEffect(acquireArgs);
 			return true;
 		}
 	}

 	// The release operation
 	public void Release(ReleaseArgs releaseArgs) {
 		lock(monitor) {
 			UpdateStateOnRelease(releaseArgs);
 			Monitor.PulseAll(monitor);	/* or Monitor.Pulse if only one thread can have success in its acquire */ }
     }